-Ubuntu 20.04 on all bots, with all the build essential and compile support

-All the devnotes draft are in the ~/Documents/PLC_dev/devnotes txt file.

-All the general downloads and libs are in the ~/Depot/ folder and compiled from there prior to install.

-Replaced stock standard terminal to terminator.

-SSH server installed so possible to SSH, RDP or SFTP into the machine remotely.

-"netipc" user has been already added to the dialout group, and does not require to sudo into the various ports.
+- Ubuntu 22.04 on all bots, with all the build essential and compile support - SSH server installed so possible to SSH, RDP or SFTP into the machine remotely. - users have been already added to the dialout group, and does not require to sudo into the various ports.

-sudo chmod a+rw /dev/ttyS1 sudo chmod a+rw /dev/ttyACM0

-TODO: Static IP and Ad hoc connections to setup.